Hossein Keyhani

 Hossein Keyhani (حسین کیهانی; born 26 April 1990 in Songhor, Kermanshah Province) is an Iranian Kurdish runner specializing in the 3000 metres steeplechase.
 He represented Iran at the 2017 World Championships but failed to reach the final despite setting a new national record of 8:33.76.
 Earlier that year he became an Asian Champion in the event.
 In 2018 he won the steeplechase at the Asian Games, setting new national and Asian Games records.

 In 2019 Keyhani was banned from competing for four years over a positive doping test for EPO.
-In 2025, he was banned for second time with a eight-year sanction also for testing positive for EPO.
+In 2025, he was banned for second time with an eight-year sanction also for testing positive for EPO.